Rob Lewis (entrepreneur): Internet ventures

-In 1994, Lewis co-founded internet software company Cromwell Media with Phil Sant and Mark Knight, providing scalable enterprise level technology solutions that power insurance sites including MORE TH>N. While developing Cromwell Media in the years that followed, a chance meeting at a London party with a team of scientists from CERN in 1998 convinced Lewis of the power of IT publishing over the internet.
+In 1994, Lewis co-founded internet software company Cromwell Media with Phil Sant and Mark Knight, providing scalable enterprise-level software for insurance sites including MORE TH>N. While developing Cromwell Media in the years that followed, a chance meeting at a London party with a team of scientists from CERN in 1998 convinced Lewis of the power of IT publishing over the internet.
 Lewis founded Silicon Media Group with Eve-Marie Sant and Roger Knight the same year, launching IT news site Silicon.com in the UK, and sister sites Silicon.fr in Paris and Munich-based Silicon.de.
 In November 1999, Lewis reportedly raised over £11m in investment for Silicon.com from a consortium of venture capital firms headed by Amadeus Capital Partners, with reports valuing the company at £800m in May 2000.

 By the time he was 30, The Guardian reported Lewis as one of the top six most successful young entrepreneurs in the UK.
 That same month, May 2000, aided by the ex-CEO of the Hoskyns Group (now Capgemini) Jim Feeney, Lewis sold Cromwell Media to InterX for £850m.
 Lewis went on to sell Silicon Media Group to NASDAQ-listed CNET Networks (part of CBS) in 2002.